10 Best Family Onsen Towns in Japan

 Kurokawa Onsen, Kumamoto Prefecture

-What I love most about Kurokawa is how family-friendly it is without even trying.
-Most ryokans offer kashikiri buro (private baths) you can rent by the hour, so you get your own space without worrying about mixed bathing or noise.
+What I love most about Kurokawa is how naturally family-friendly it is.
+Most ryokans offer kashikiri buro (private baths) that you can rent by the hour.

-Fumoto Ryokan is a great one, with outdoor private baths surrounded by trees, and Gekkouju Kurokawa has rooms with open-air tubs that feel like your own little nature retreat.
+I like Fumoto Ryokan for its outdoor private baths among the trees.
+Gekkouju Kurokawa is another great option, with rooms and open-air tubs that feel like your own little nature retreat.

-When you’re not in the bath, the town is lovely to wander.
-There are small cafés, ice cream shops, and even footbaths along the main street.
+The town itself is lovely to wander between soaks.
+Small cafes, ice cream shops, and footbaths line the main street.

 And because the town’s built on slopes with stone paths, it’s better to bring comfy shoes and skip the stroller if you can.
 But for a calm, nature-filled getaway, Kurokawa Onsen is one of my favorite onsen picks for families.